Purva Eminora Investment

 1. Boutique Inventory in a High-Density Catchment

 Most upscale south-Bangalore launches push 600–1,200-unit inventory to maximise FSI.
 Purva Eminora deliberately caps at ~250 units across 2 towers.
-Tighter inventory creates two return tailwinds: (a) less comparable resale supply once handover happens, supporting price discipline, and (b) a "boutique premium" that resale buyers tend to pay over equivalent mass-format projects.
+Tighter inventory creates two return tailwinds.
+First, less comparable resale supply once handover happens.
+That supports price discipline.
+Second, a "boutique premium" that resale buyers tend to pay over equivalent mass-format projects.

 2. Metro-Walkable Address

-Thalaghattapura Metro Station sits 280 metres from the project gate — a 2-minute walk.
-Walking-distance metro proximity is one of the most durable real-estate value drivers; it doesn't decay the way "upcoming infrastructure" claims sometimes do.
-The Green Line is operational throughout 2026 and the Namma Metro Phase 3 expansion will extend the network further along the Kanakapura corridor through 2027–2030.
+Thalaghattapura Metro Station sits 280 metres from the project gate.
+That is a 2-minute walk.
+Walking-distance metro proximity is one of the most durable real-estate value drivers.
+It doesn't decay the way "upcoming infrastructure" claims sometimes do.
+The Green Line is operational throughout 2026.
+The Namma Metro Phase 3 expansion will extend the network further along the Kanakapura corridor through 2027–2030.

 3. Infrastructure Catalysts Through to Handover